 On mainland Europe and in eastern Asia the distribution of Brimstones coincides with the availability of its larval foodplants Alder Buckthorn and Common Buckthorn.
 This butterfly's range extends from the southern edge of Scandinavia down to the northern fringes of Africa and eastwards to western Siberia and Mongolia.

 Generally having just a single brood, the newly-emerged adult Brimstones can be seen from late June or early July through until late August or early September, when they hibernate as adults until the following spring.

 The larval foodplants of the Brimstone butterfly are various kinds of buckthorns and in particular Alder Buckthorn Frangula alnus and Common Buckthorn Rhamnus cathartica.

 The eggs, larvae and chrysalises of the Brimstone are various shades of light to mid green.

-This page includes pictures kindly contributed by James Wainscoat and by the Countryside Council for Wales (CCW).
+This page includes pictures kindly contributed by Betty and Tony Rackham, James Wainscoat and the Countryside Council for Wales (CCW).